An Ali Award Goes To The Kid From Ghana Who Started An Altruistic Cocoa Farm

 For Shadrack Frimpong, 28, finding himself a recipient of a 2019 Muhammad Ali Humanitarian Award "feels pretty crazy," he says, "because here we have a kid who grew up in the middle of the forest in rural Ghana being compared to someone who really was the greatest of all time."

-He is one of six recipients of the yearly award, given to advocates and activists for social change who are under 30.
-The awards were presented September 12 in Louisville, Kentucky.
+He is one of six recipients of the annual award, given to advocates and activists for social change who are under 30.
+The awards were presented Sept.
+12 in Louisville, Ky.

 Frimpong was honored for his achievements as founder of Cocoa360, a nonprofit venture designed to directly finance clinics and schools in rural Ghana through revenues earned from communally-run village cocoa farms.